ghik/opinionated-scala/Methods-and-operators.md

 ## Summary

-Scala has many syntactic sugars that
+Scala has many syntactic sugars that are meant to make the language more flexible and concise.
+Unfortunately, these sugars and arbitrary syntax rules can often make it very confusing and sometimes cause annoying ambiguities.